Local SEO fundamentals

 • They can reduce conversion (fewer calls, fewer clicks) which can indirectly reduce visibility.

-• Fix the damage first: remove or address the reviews that are dragging your rating and conversion down.
+• Fix the damage first: remove or address the reviews that are dragging your rating, click-through, and conversion down.

 • Strengthen your GBP: correct categories, services, business description, and add photos regularly.